mirkocarminati/HA-website-aws-terraform/README.md

 terraform apply
 ```

-The plan tells you that Terraform must destroy and then create replacement instances.
+The plan tells us that Terraform must destroy and then create replacement instances.
 This is because the _user_data_ must be executed when an instance is first launched.

 ## Configuring Network Resources for Elastic Load Balancing